thisal-d/sql-practice-questions/sql-example.md

-# 📘 SQL Reference Cheatshee
+# 📘 SQL Reference Cheatsheet

 **Based on lecture notes (Lectures 02 & 03) – with improved examples, explanations, and structure.**